-Jr. High HOMEWORK HIVE
+HOMEWORK HIVE

 St. Patrick School provides a lunch / recess room one day per week for students who had an extended absence or students that have large assignments that must be completed.
 Smaller assignments (5 points or less) need to be done on the student's time at home.
-For students who were absent for a test, all make- up tests will be given on a Wednesday.